markd315/NYC-Subway-Line-Drawing-Quiz/readme.md

 It's not "perfect" because, for example, the 1 fork goes all the way through the financial district and into the Hudson river.
 But because this image is so similar to the answer key, it will earn a quite high score if you can draw all lines this accurately.

+## Challenges

+This SSIM scoring doesn't seem to be working well no matter what I try.
+Consistently, even if I delete the background map, an extremely low effort attempt with only a few lines drawn tends to overperform a real effort.
+A different recognition and processing algorithm needs to be employed for this to work as stated in the above section.

 ## Instructions
 It is suggested that you use the following settings when you draw your map in an image editing application (I used GIMP which is free):
 - Pencil tool 5 pixels wide.